 EVE simplifies Electric Fleet Analysis

-Coulomb AI aids Battery Optimization
+Coulomb AI enables Battery Optimization

 Indian startup Coulomb AI develops Battery Observability Platform, an AI-based data analytics platform to optimize battery life.
 It provides a holistic view of electric vehicular data via electrothermal and data modeling as well as uses machine learning to predict battery parameters.
 The platform also alerts users in case of battery anomalies, preventing fire hazards.
-Moreover, it creates a digital twin of all batteries in the EV to provide battery degradation details and remaining useful life.
-This allows corrective actions to avoid battery malfunction.

 4. Vehicle-to-Everything (V2X)